galexrt/galexrt.github.io/content/about.md

 * [Blog](https://edenmal.moe/)
 * [Email](mailto:galexrt@googlemail.com)

-Please note I am not giving support through any of these channels.
+**Please note**: I am not giving support through any of these channels.
 Thanks for understanding!

 ***